Agios Sergios, Cyprus

 Agios Sergios (Άγιος Σέργιος "Saint Sergius"; Yeni Boğaziçi "New Bosporus", previously Aysergi) is a large village in Cyprus, near the ancient site Salamis.
-Agios Sergios is de facto under Turkish occupation since the Turkish invation in Cyprus in 1974.
+Agios Sergios is de facto under Northern Cyprus since the Turkish invasion in Cyprus in 1974.
 The population of Agios Sergios before the Turkish invasion of Cyprus in 1974 was officially counted at 2,040 residents, according to the 1973 population census.
 This population consisted primarily of Greek Cypriots.
-All the Greek Cypriots have been forcibly expelled and rendered destitute refugees by turkish invation and Turkey until the time that this article is drafted, ignored repeated calls for respect for the human rights and property rights of displaced persons.
+All the Greek Cypriots have been forcibly expelled and rendered destitute refugees by Turkish invasion and Turkey until the time that this article is drafted, ignored repeated calls for respect for the human rights and property rights of displaced persons.

 There are plenty of shops, restaurants and specialty stores throughout the village of Yeni Bogazici.
 A car is needed for most people because public transportation is severely lacking.
 Overall food and restaurant prices are inexpensive when compared to outside developed nations.
 The village is approximately 10 minutes from the city of Famagusta (Magusa) and minutes from numerous beaches for locals and tourists.